Providence High School, Joliet & New Lenox, Illinois

-The history of Providence High School is interesting.
-From its beginning in Joliet, through its temporary closing during the Depression, the condemnation of the building in 1959, the new foundation in New Lenox in 1962, the crisis in 1971, the turnaround under Fr.
-Kaffer, the building period, the transition to the Augustinians, the expansion in academic programs and in student enrollment, the growth of its reputation, and its athletic success – all these things have contributed to that spirit which makes Providence great.
+The history of Providence High School is rather interesting.
+From its beginning in Joliet, through its temporary closing during the Great Depression, the condemnation of the building in 1959, the new foundation in New Lenox in 1962, the crisis in 1971, the turnaround under Father Kaffer, the building period, the transition to the Augustinians, the expansion in academic programs and in student enrollment, the growth of its reputation and its athletic success – all these things have contributed to that spirit which makes Providence Great

 By 1969, however, financial problems threatened to close Providence.
-The number of students was shrinking while the costs of education were rising.
-The Save Our School struggle appeared in the Chicago Daily News, Thurs., Nov.
-21, 1968, when students raised the first $30,000 selling 25 cent chances.
-In that year, 557 students at Providence had helped save a six-year-old school from extinction.
-Fr.
-Roger Kaffer was appointed in 1970.
-Fr.
-Kaffer immediately began to improve the academic programs and initiated a bussing plan to increase enrollment.
+The number of students was shrinking while the costs of education were raising.
+The Save Our School struggle appeared in the Chicago Daily News on Thursday, Nov.
+21, 1968, when students raised the first $30,000 selling 25-cent chances.
+In that year, 557 students at Providence had helped save a 6-year-old school from extinction.
+Father Roger Kaffer was appointed in 1970.
+Father Kaffer immediately began to improve the academic programs and initiated a bussing plan to increase enrollment.
 In 1971, the total school enrollment was 490.
 In the year 1975-76, there was a total school population of 785.
-There is ample evidence of that in its history.
-Between 1974 and 1985 several building additions were constructed due to the increased enrollment.
+Between 1974 and 1985, several building additions were constructed due to the increased enrollment.